 Administered by each LSC to meet the required standards set by the USA Swimming National Board of Directors.
 N1 officials meet the standards required to officiate at LSC level meets.
 N1 certification for a position is required to gain and maintain higher levels of certification (N2 and N3).
-The Officials Committee shall publish standards to gain and maintain N1 certification on the IASI Officials website.
+The Officials Committee shall publish the standards to gain and maintain N1 certification on the IASI Officials website.

 N2 and N3 Certification